-Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Sector ETFs also provide investors access to a broad group of companies in particular sectors that offer low risk and diversified exposure.
 Industrials - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 11, placing it in bottom 31%.
+It is currently ranked 16, placing it in bottom 0%.

 MSCI USA IMI Industrials Index represents the performance of the industrial sector in the U.S. equity market.